martinjc/compj-and-dataj-unconf/Readme.md

 Are they answering the wrong question?
 "Who is going to win?" rather than "Who should you vote for?"

-* Descending into the "What is Proper Journalism?" question/black-hole - brb...
+### Descending into the "What is Proper Journalism?" question/black-hole - brb...

+Activists vs. Journalists - where's the line and what's the difference.
+Journalism loses some of it's power when it moves towards activism.

+Journalists won't (shouldn't) ignore the data just because it doesn't support their opinions/outlook.
+Activists more likely to ignore that which doesn't fit their bias.

+Climate Scientists - similar problem